FerideCeren/volatility_surface_hedging/README.md

 - Using the option close price as the market price proxy
 - Checking that each trading day and maturity slice contains enough strikes for reliable SVI calibration
 - Filtering and organizing the data into daily option surfaces
-- Selecting a one-month European call option for the dynamic hedging experiment
+- Selecting a set one-month European call options for the dynamic hedging experiment

 ## Models